tuist/tuist/docs/docs/en/guides/develop/projects/plugins.md

 ### Resource accessor templates plugin

-If you need to share [synthesized resource accessors](/en/guides/develop/projects/synthesized-files#resource-accessors) you can use this type of plugin.
+If you need to share <LocalizedLink href="/guides/develop/projects/synthesized-files#resource-accessors">synthesized resource accessors</LocalizedLink> you can use this type of plugin.
 The plugin is represented by a directory containing a `Plugin.swift` manifest file that declares the plugin's name and a `ResourceSynthesizers` directory containing the resource accessor template files.